15 Clever Ways to Avoid Spending Too Much on Valentine’s Day

 Wine and cheese night

-A do-it-yourself wine and cheese night is easy enough.
-Savvy shoppers can save a great deal by buying a selection of cheese from local groceries and nabbing some wine from the nearest discount liquor store.
+A do-it-yourself wine and cheese night is one of the savvy shopper hacks that can help you save a great deal by buying a selection of cheese from local groceries and nabbing some wine from the nearest discount liquor store.

 Then throw it all together with festive plates and glasses (which you can probably nab for cheap from a dollar or party specialty store).